benfjohnson/ember-testing/README.md

 * The `application` route, and its `application.index` child route render our universal header/footer and a simple welcome message, respectively, and contain no application logic.
 These don't need to be tested beyond doing a simple assertion that elements rendered in our primary acceptance test.

-* The `github-users` route is where something interesting is going on.
-In addition to its route file which creates the page model, it also has a controller file which is creating some query parameters for pagination.
-It's also using a component -- `paginate-ctrl`.
+* The `github-users` route makes a request to Github's developer API for a list of all users, and displays that list along with controls to navigate through its pages of data.
+It does this by retrieving the user data in the route's `model` hook, and managing the github query parameters necessary for data pagination in the route's controller file.
+It's also using a component -- `paginate-ctrl` -- for the actual pagination UI.

 * We have a number of test files that have been created and stubbed out for us as the `ember-cli` was used to generate our routes, controllers and components.
 We have the following integration test files:

   * paginate-ctrl-test.js

-And the following unit test files:
+* And the following unit test files:

   * github-users-test.js (route)
   * github-users-test.js (controller)
   * application/index-test.js

+## Running the app

+To run the application, `cd` into the root directory and run `ember server` and navigate to http://localhost:4200.
+You'll need to have `ember-cli` installed -- if you don't, grab it from yarn or npm.
+To run our tests we'll be writing, navigate to http://localhost:4200/tests.

 ## Test time